 - describe how embedded systems are constructed, and discuss the limitations and advantages of C as a systems programming language; understand how managed code and advanced type systems might be used in the design and implementation of future operating systems;

-- discuss the advantages and disadvantages of integrating garbage collection with the operating system/runtime; understand the operation of popular garbage collection algorithms; know when it might be appropriate to apply garbage collection and managed runtimes to real-time systems;
+- discuss the advantages and disadvantages of integrating garbage collection with the operating system/runtime, understand the operation of popular garbage collection algorithms, and alternative techniques for memory management, and know when it might be appropriate to apply such techniques and managed run-times to real-time systems and/or operating systems;

 - understand the impact of heterogeneous multicore systems on operating systems; compare and evaluate different programming models for concurrent systems, their implementation, and their impact on operating systems;

-Required pre-requisite courses are Computer Systems 2, Operating Systems 3, Advanced Programming 3, and Functional Programming 4.
+Required pre-requisite courses are Computer Systems 2, Operating Systems (H), Advanced Programming (H), and Functional Programming (H).